 Established in 1981, Cleveland Humanities Magnet High School is the leading secondary school for the study of the Humanities in Los Angeles.
 Currently, we have a capacity of 851 students in grades 9-12.
 We enjoy a student population with a broad range of diversity in terms of race, ethnicity, and socio-economic background.
 This provides us with the opportunity to foster an environment of community involvement and social awareness.
 As one of the highest achieving magnets in the district, our program is firmly committed to preparing our students to thrive in their future academic roles as students in colleges and universities throughout the country.
 For example, over 80% of our graduating seniors attend a 4-year college or university their freshman year.

-Cleveland Humanities Magnet cultivates the development of critical thinkers through the Humanities in order to improve their lives, their communities, and the world.
+Cleveland Humanities Magnet cultivates the development of critical thinkers through the Humanities in order to improve their lives, their communities, and the world with a commitment to maintaining a culturally diverse student population.

 We strive to…